 I suppose anyone reading this wants to be happy, to feel that their life is worthwhile.
 But what if most of us are looking in the wrong places to find happiness?

 Psychologists have studied this question and now know the things which really lead to lasting happiness, and those that don’t.

-This page outlines the findings – the things that are often offered or sold to us as something to aspire to, but promise more than they actually deliver, and the sometimes simpler things of life that give us more satisfaction in the long run.
+Many things that are often sold to us on the promise they will make us happy don’t actually deliver.
+Sometimes the simpler things of life give us more satisfaction in the long run.

 We now know what makes people happy